-were both wooden schooners built in Milwaukee in 1879 for the Ford River Lumber Company by the Wolf & Davidson shipyard.
+were both built in Milwaukee in 1879 for the Ford River Lumber Company by the Wolf & Davidson shipyard.
 The Resumption's

-often carried lumber from the Green Bay ports to Chicago or Wells, Michigan to Chicago.
+often carried lumber from the Green Bay ports to Chicago or from Wells, Michigan to Chicago.
 In September of 1911, the Resumption

-was bound from Chicago to Wells, Michigan for her last load of lumber for the season, sailing before a very strong southwest wind.
-When abreast of Plum Island she tried to come about and unfortunately missed her stays, that is, failed to turn.
-She shot straight onto the beach so quickly that her anchor could not be dropped soon enough to arrest her.
+was bound from Chicago to Wells, Michigan for her last load of lumber for the season, sailing before a strong southwest wind.
+When abreast of Plum Island she tried to come about and unfortunately missed her stays.
+She was driven straight onto the beach so rapidly that her anchor could not be lowered to stop her.

-had carried a seven man crew, all of which were saved and was owned by the I. Watson Stephenson Company of Wells, Michigan."
+had carried a seven man crew, all of which were saved and was owned by the I. Watson Stephenson Company of Wells, Michigan.

-is just small sections of the schooner's bottom sitting in 5 to 15 feet of water, quite often covered with sand."
+is scattered wreckage.
+Just small sections of the schooner's hull is sitting in 5 to 15 feet of water, quite often covered with sand.